Savor the best all year long!

 - Think ahead: Well ahead of your canning time, check your jars for nicks and cracks, and rings and lids for rust, warping, or other defects.
 You can reuse the rings, but not the lids.
 Any rings with rust, I toss into recycling.
 If you don’t have enough jars, now is the time to head to the hardware store, not when the jam is finished!
 I know this from experience.

-- Jar prep: Wash lids and rings in hot sudsy water, rinse, then place in a large pot of water along with the funnel, tongs, and ladles.
-Heat to a simmer and let sit in the hot water until you are ready to can.
+- Jar prep: Wash lids and rings in hot sudsy water, rinse, and set in a bowl or on a cookie sheet to wait for their duty.
 Put the jars through the dishwasher and try to time it so they are done just about the time the jam is done.
-You can also just wash them in hot, sudsy water and keep hot until ready to use.
+You can also just wash them in hot, sudsy water and keep hot until ready to use, I just find it easier to pop them in the dishwasher.

 - Work station prep: I set out hot pads on my table to hold the pan with the lids as well as the cooked jam.
 I also set out tea towels to hold the clean and filled jars, the ladle, and the funnel.

 - Fill your jars: Once your jam is finished, remove your jars from the hot water or dishwasher and place on the tea towel.
 Bring your pot with the lids to the table, followed by the jam pot.
 Using the funnel, or a ladle with a pouring spout, fill your jars to the recipe’s instructions.
 You might need to use the chopstick to release any air bubbles.
 Use a clean, damp towel to wipe the top of the jars.
-This is important if you want a good seal.
-Use the tongs to fish out your lid (shake it so avoid drips) and place squarely on the top of the jar.
-Add your ring, finger-tight, and place aside until all jars are filled.
+This is important if you don’t want anything interfering with a good seal.
+Top with a lid, add your ring, finger-tight, and place aside until all jars are filled.
 You will want to load them in the canner all at the same time.

-- Start canning: Place the jars in the canner and make sure there is two inches of water over the tops.
+- Start canning: Lower the jars into the canner and make sure there is two inches of water over the tops.
 If not, top off with the kettle water.
 Once the water is back to a full rolling boil, set your timer and process according to the recipe.
 Most jams are 10 to 15 minutes.

-- Set jars to cool: Using the lifter or tongs, remove the jars from the water bath and place gently on the tea towel.
+- Set jars to cool: When the timing is finished, turn off the heat and let it all sit for five minutes.
+Using the lifter or tongs, remove the jars from the water bath and place gently on the tea towel.
 More than likely, you will hear the jar lids start “popping” shut indicating a good seal.
-Let the jars relax in this place for a full day.
+Let the jars relax in this place for a full day, so don’t put them right in the middle of your kitchen table!

 - Check and store: Check each jar to ensure it sealed.
 Press gently on the middle of the top, there should be no flexing of the lid.
 If a jar did not seal, refrigerate and use this one immediately.